hakolao/ecs/README.md

 ## Use

 ```
-make # creates libecs.a that you an include in your libs
+make # creates libecs.a that you an include in your libs, include libecs.h at ./include
 ```

+Save space by deleting demo folder.

 ## Library usage